Lecture series WS 2012/13

 Teacher training in the focus of research - current doctoral theses and their benefits for practice

-Doctoral candidates from the ProfaS doctoral programme present their research results to a wide audience.
-The programme, which is funded by the state of Lower Saxony and the University of Oldenburg, examines the ideas of teachers and didactic concepts for structuring lessons and relates them to each other.
+Doctoral candidates on the ProfaS doctoral programme present their research findings to a wide audience.
+In this programme, funded by the State of Lower Saxony and the University of Oldenburg, teachers’ ideas and subject-specific didactic concepts for structuring lessons are examined and compared.
 The aim is to further develop teacher training and school practice.

-You are cordially invited to discuss the results and further ideas with us.
+You are warmly invited to discuss the findings and further ideas with us.

 Speakers and topics